 In September 2016, the Finnish parliament overwhelmingly approved the final legislative measure required to legalize marriage equality.
 The law allowing homosexual couples to convert civil unions into full-fledged marriages takes effect today.

 14 European countries have now embraced marriage equality, among 27 which provide for some form of same-sex registration of partnerships.
-These include Belgium, Denmark, Finland, France, Ireland, Iceland, Luxembourg, the Netherlands, Norway, Portugal, Spain, Slovenia, Sweden, and the United Kingdom.
+These include Belgium, Denmark, Finland, France, Ireland, Iceland, Luxembourg, the Netherlands, Norway, Portugal, Spain, Sweden, and the United Kingdom.

 For now, Germany, Austria, and Switzerland are exceptions, although opinion polls show a majority of people in these countries are in favour of equal marriage rights.